AppScriptIO/appDeploymentLifecycle/documentation/systemProvisionGuide/Guide to setting up Windows environment for development.md

 - Run docker containers:
     - run portainer with autostart. (run portainer from @deployment/deploymentScript package.)
 - Turn on WSL2 integration of Docker Desktop.
+    - Solve issue, every now and then the WSL2-Docker integration breaks:
+        - Remove containers with socket attached, disable WSL2 Docker and then re-enable it, & restart computer (complete shutdown, not logging out)
-    - Solve issue, every now and then the WSL2-Docker integration breaks: Make sure DOCKER_HOST environment is not set, Or reinstall docker or https://github.com/docker/for-win/issues/5096#issuecomment-572730439
+        - Make sure DOCKER_HOST environment is not set, Or reinstall docker or https://github.com/docker/for-win/issues/5096#issuecomment-572730439
+        - IMPORTANT: Should add delayed startup for docker desktop to prevent failure of setting up itself with WSL2.
+Otherwise, WSL2 docker commands will not be able to connect to Docker deamon.
+Add delay to startup program using Windows Patrol program.

 ### Winrar:
 - Settings > Integration > Cascaded context menu.